jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 - `RREP`: Route reply
 - `RERR`: Route error

-TODO: there is another kind, hello messages
-TODO: actually, AODV is both reactive and proactive, but hello messages are disabled by default in INET

 When a node wants to send a packet, and it doesn't know the route to the destination, it initiates route discovery, by sending an `RREQ` multicast message.
 The neighboring nodes record where the message came from, and forward it to their neighbors, until the message gets to the destination node.
 The destination node replies with an `RREP`, which gets back to the source on the reverse path along which the `RREQ` came. <!--The intermediate nodes record the route towards the destination, as the RREP gets back to the source.-->
 Forward routes are set up in the intermediate node as the `RREP` travels back to the source.
 An intermediate node can also send an `RREP` in reply to a received `RREQ`, if it knows the route to the destination, thus nodes can join an existing route.
 When the `RREP` arrives at the source, and the route is created, communication can being between the source and the destination.
 If a route no longer works, i.e. messages cannot be forwarded on it, `RERR` messages are broadcast, and this triggers route discovery.
 As a reactive protocol, AODV has less overhead than proactive ones, but reacts to changes in network topology slower.

+Additionally, even though AODV is a reactive protocol, nodes can send periodic hello messages to discover links to neighbors and update the status of these links.
+This mechanism is local (hello messages are only sent to neighbors, and not forwarded), and it can make the network more responsive to local topology changes.
+By default, hello messages are turned off in INET's AODV implementation.

 ### About DSDV